[?] Subscribe To

 "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness." - Declaration of Independence, July 4, 1776

-"The children of Israel inn the wilderness, led by a cloud by day, and a pillar of fire by night." - Proposal for the Seal of the new nation, 1776
+"The children of Israel in the wilderness, led by a cloud by day, and a pillar of fire by night." - Proposal for the Seal of the new nation, 1776

 "If there is a gratification which I envy any people in this world it is to your country [Italy] its music.
-This is the favorite passion of my soul, and fortune has cast my lot in a country where it is in a state of deplorable barbarism . . .
+This is the favorite passion of my soul, and fortune has cast my lot in a country where it is in a state of deplorable barbarism...
 The bounds of an American fortune will not admit the indulgence of a domestic band of musicians.
-Yet I have thought that a passion for music might be reconciled with that oeconomy which we are obliged to observe . . .
-In a country where, like yours, music is cultivated and practised by every class of men I suppose there might be found persons of those trades [gardener, weaver, cabinetmaker, stonecutter] who could perform on the French horn, clarinet, or hautboy and bassoon, so that one might have a band of two French horns, two clarinets, and hautboys and a bassoon, without enlarging their domest[ic] expenses."
-Asks Fabbroni's aid in procuring such a band of musical artisans." - Letter to Giovanni Fabbroni, June 8, 1778
+Yet I have thought that a passion for music might be reconciled with that oeconomy which we are obliged to observe...
+In a country where, like yours, music is cultivated and practised by every class of men I suppose there might be found persons of those trades [gardener, weaver, cabinetmaker, stonecutter] who could perform on the French horn, clarinet, or hautboy and bassoon, so that one might have a band of two French horns, two clarinets, and hautboys and a bassoon, without enlarging their domest[ic] expenses." - Letter to Giovanni Fabbroni, June 8, 1778

 "Were parties here divided merely by a greediness for office, as in England, to take part with either would be unworthy of a reasonable or moral man." - Letter to William Giles, December 31, 1779